jellesiderius/ddev-magento2-setup/README.md

 After installing DDEV, follow the following steps

 ### Setting up .bashrc for your DDEV shell environment
-1. Navigate to ~/.ddev
+1. Navigate to `~/.ddev`
-2. If the folder homeadditions is not present yet, create this
+2. If the folder `~/.ddev/homeadditions` is not present yet, create this
-3. Now navigate to ~/.ddev/homeadditions
+3. Now navigate to `~/.ddev/homeadditions`
-4. Create a .bashrc containing the following:
+4. Create a `~/.ddev/homeadditions/.bashrc` file, containing the following:
 ```bash
 parse_git_branch() {
      git branch 2> /dev/null | sed -e '/^[^*]/d' -e 's/* \(.*\)/[\1]/'